hadarose/hadarose/README.md

 ![image](https://user-images.githubusercontent.com/68274794/102081683-4ce34780-3e19-11eb-91aa-63d681d86dbb.png)

 ### Hi there 🙃👋 I'm the Rosenwoman 🌹
-I'm a junior software developer, mainly frontend but also experienced with Node.js.
+I'm a junior software developer, mainly client-side (React), but also experienced with backend (Node.js).
 Basically in love with React, and currently examining my relationship with Angular... 🤭

 ### #OpenToWork